nyanpasu64/exotracker-cpp/README.md

 ninja
 ```

 I use Qt Creator and CLion IDEs for this project.
 You can import it into Visual Studio 2019 as a CMake project, but profiling will be tricky-to-impossible to set up.
-Telling CMake to generate Visual Studio .sln projects will probably not work (switching build types in Visual Studio will not change flags).
+Telling CMake to generate Visual Studio .sln projects will probably not work (switching build types in Visual Studio will not change flags, and I don't know how to use Clang with .vcxproj).

-exotracker-cpp requires a compiler with C++20 support.
+exotracker-cpp requires a compiler with C++20 support and GCC's "statement expressions" extension.
+MSVC is not supported, GCC and Clang is.

 - On Linux, I've had good results with GCC 10 and Clang 10 (not sure about older versions).
-- On Windows, I recommend using MSVC 2019 or Clang (not clang-cl); mingw-w64 produces larger binaries and requires either static libc or DLLs most people don't have.
+- On Windows, I recommend using Clang (not clang-cl); mingw-w64 produces larger binaries and requires either static libc or DLLs most people don't have.
+MSVC is not supported and the code will not compile.
 - On Mac, it compiles using XCode's Clang.
+I haven't tried other compilers.

 ### Build Dependencies

 exotracker-cpp depends on Qt.
 All other libraries are bundled, compiled, and linked statically.
-On Linux, you need to install ALSA/PulseAudio/JACK headers to obtain each backend.
+On Linux, to obtain audio, you need to install ALSA/PulseAudio/JACK headers (whichever one you want to use).
+Most Linux distributions use PulseAudio, but RtAudio's PulseAudio backend may be more stuttery (due to mutexes) than ALSA.

 ## Documentation